Electoral Freedom Act of 2011

 Write-In Candidates

-to obtain signatures for ballot access, and require only that they submit a declaration of intent in order to have votes for them counted.
+to obtain signatures for ballot access, and require only that they submit a declaration of intent in order to have votes for them counted.5.
+Alter NC's

 Primary Election

 law to ensure the cost of Primary Elections do not increase.
-It does such by having Party's with voter registrations of less than 10% choose to nominate their candidates by:
+It does such by having Party's with voter registrations of less than 10% choose to nominate their candidates by:a.
+Party Convention, or

 b.
 Public Primary, with winner determined by simple plurality vote (no runoffs).